A counterexample to a conjecture of Adams: Elementary abelian -subgroups of

 It turns out that $E_i:=T(N_i\times A_i)\cong N_i\times A_i$ is a nontoral elementary abelian $p$-subgroup of $PU(n)$.

-\begin{thm}[{\cite[Theorem 8.5]{AGMV08}}] Suppose that $n>0$ is an integer with $p$-primary factor $p^r$.
-Then there are exactly $r$ conjugacy classes $C_1,\dots,C_r$ of maximal nontoral elementary abelian $p$-subgroups of $PU(n)$.
-For each $1\leq i\leq r$, the group $E_i$ defined above gives a representitive of $C_i$.
+\begin{thm}[{\cite[Theorem 8.5]{AGMV08}}] Suppose that $n>0$ is an integer with $p$-primary factor $p^m$, $m\geq 1$.
+Then there are exactly $m$ conjugacy classes $C_1,\dots,C_m$ of maximal nontoral elementary abelian $p$-subgroups of $PU(n)$.
+For each $1\leq i\leq m$, the group $E_i$ defined above gives a representative of $C_i$.

 The Weyl groups are